paveldn/haier-esphome/README.md

 but also you can use any other ESP32 or ESP8266 board.

-**Warning!** New generation of ESP32-Haier devices have encription enabled so they can only be flashed with firmwares that signed with private key.
-THere is no way to make them work with ESPHome so if you will try board will get in to a bootloop with error
+**Warning!** New generation of ESP32-Haier devices have encryption enabled so they can only be flashed with firmware that is signed with the private key.
+There is no way to make them work with ESPHome so if you will try board will get into a boot loop with error
 `rst:0x10 (RTCWDT_RTC_RESET),boot:0x13 (SPI_FAST_FLASH_BOOT)`
-The only way to recover this board is to flash with original image.
-So before starting your experiments make backup image: #how-to-backup-original-image-and-flash-esphome-to-the-esp32-haier-module
+The only way to recover this board is to flash it with the original image.
+So before starting your experiments make a backup image: [How to backup original image and flash ESPHome to the ESP32 Haier module](#how-to-backup-original-image-and-flash-esphome-to-the-esp32-haier-module)

 # Configuration example